Keyboard shortcuts

 }

-With this trait implemented the type can now be used as the chip argument in any harness.
+After implementing this trait the type can be used as the chip argument in any harness.

 Supporting new assigned types

-In order to use user defined types as inputs or outputs in a harness it is necessary to implement some traits.
-These traits make the type compatible with the extraction system.
+In order to use user defined types as inputs or outputs in a harness it is necessary to implement traits that make the type compatible with the extraction system.

 Let’s do a small refresher on why this is necessary.
 A harness can be defined as follows.